 Once called the “Picasso of pastry,” Pierre Hermé is a master of his art and an essential starting point for anyone curious to taste the best of the sweet side.

 Less is more, as they say, and that goes for pastry too.
-One of the world’s best pastry chefs, Sadaharu Aoki brings a Japanese sensibility to French classics, keeping things simple but using uncommon flavors.
-Macha plays a starring role: glazing éclairs, filling mille-feuilles and infusing macarons with vibrant green tea flavor.
+One of the world’s best pastry chefs, Sadaharu Aoki brings a Japanese sensibility to French classics, keeping things simple but using uncommon flavours.
+Macha plays a starring role: glazing éclairs, filling mille-feuilles and infusing macarons with vibrant green tea flavour.
 Yuzu, red bean and sesame revive old standbys like tartes, feuilletés and fondants.

-The specialty here is “angel cake,” a light-as-air blend of French and Japanese pastry traditions.
+The speciality here is “angel cake,” a light-as-air blend of French and Japanese pastry traditions.

-An institution in Saint Germain des Près since 1975, Gérard Mullot is one of my favorite places for fruit tarts—pears, peaches or figs, any will do.
-In addition to pastries, macarons and chocolates, you can also stop by for a sandwich or hot dish from the take-away bakery-café.
+An institution in Saint Germain des Près since 1975, Gérard Mullot is one of my favourite places for fruit tarts—pears, peaches or figs, any will do.
+In addition to pastries, macarons and chocolates, you can also stop by for a sandwich or hot dish from the takeaway bakery-café.

 Considered a major influence on contemporary culinary tradition, both in France and abroad, Philippe Conticini knows how to keep us dreaming.
 If you’re wondering, he’s the man behind those verrines that changed the way we eat classic sweet and savory dishes.
 Despite his many awards and celebrity status, Conticini is not pretentious about his talent: his work at La Pâtisserie des Rêves is all about making good taste accessible to all, even the youngest gourmets in training.
 This dreamy pastry shop has all the classics, with a touch of something extra that puts them over the top.
 The Saint Honoré is everything a pastry should be: crispy, crunchy, creamy, airy.
 The éclairs aren’t just glazed with chocolate—they’re lovingly rolled up in it!
 And the Paris Brest?
 You’ll have to sink your teeth into it to find out the secret at its center.